 Mexico’s VAT Tax Benefits: Understanding the Basics03.11.21

 Manufacturing in Mexico offers several advantages for U.S. and other foreign companies.
-One of the most significant benefits is the value-added tax (VAT) savings that’s implemented when working under a shelter operation.
-To gain a better understanding of how this can benefit you, we’re breaking down the basics of the VAT tax definition, how to qualify for VAT tax exemption, and recent changes that manufacturers need to know.
+One of the most significant benefits is the value-added tax (VAT) savings implemented when working under a shelter operation.
+To better understand how this can benefit you, we’re defining Mexico’s VAT rate and how it’s calculated, who’s exempt from the VAT in Mexico, and recent changes manufacturers need to know.

 Defining Mexico’s VAT Tax